Thomas Lee (army captain): Essex

 In April 1599 Lee's patron, William FitzGerald, 13th Earl of Kildare, died in a shipwreck while travelling to join Essex in Ireland at the start of the latter's costly and unsuccessful campaign against O'Neill.

 Upon his release, Lee went secretly to O'Neill in the summer of 1599 for a few days.
 It was put about that a plot to kill Ormond had been drawn up during that visit, but Essex forgave him his unauthorised communications.
 In August he again visited the rebel earl with the cognisance of Sir Christopher Blount; finding O'Neill "quite changed from his former disposition and possessed with insolency and arrogancy", Lee cursed him and left.

 Lee went to England after September 1599 and sought to speak with his cousin, Ditchley, because the latter was in bonds on his behalf.
 At the time he was under house arrest with Essex, who said that he had given Lee leave to go to his cousin, but had commanded him not to resort to London or the court.
 However Lee did go to court, where he was slandered by the archbishop of Cashel, Miler Magrath, with the "most indecent and contumelious words" and accused of treason; Lee wrote to Cecil seeking an opportunity to meet the charges.

 In April 1600 Lee petitioned for a return to Ireland.
 At about this time he submitted his Discovery - written while under house arrest - in which he proposed the recovery of the province of Leinster, and sought the seneschalship of O'Byrne's country and the lieutenancy of Leix as well as the distribution amongst his followers of the rebels' lands.
 He later proposed to ally with chiefs in Connacht, notably McWilliam who had undertaken to seize Hugh Roe O'Donnell in return for the Earldom and lieutenancy of Mayo plus £1000 with Lee to act as chief commander of Connacht.
 The Queen agreed to all, except the appointment of Lee, and stipulated that the payment would be made after the fact.
-By December he had fallen ill and there was a delay in the response to his proposals.
+By December Lee had fallen ill and there was a delay in the response to his proposals.